 - Gain access to AEI resources, speakers, funding, and day-to-day support from AEI staff

-- Create and organize a policy conference on your campus, featuring panels, keynotes, and networking receptions.
-Work with AEI staff to build an agenda, invite speakers, and publicize the event.
+- Create and organize an all-day policy conference featuring panels, keynote addresses, and networking receptions.
+Work with AEI staff to build an agenda, invite speakers, and publicize the event

 - Distribute AEI resources on campus

 - Host a student-centered public policy event (Example: student debate or panel discussion)

 - Co-sponsor a policy event hosted by another student organization or academic department

 - Write an op-ed or article for your school newspaper, a local paper, or a major website leveraging or highlighting AEI scholarship

 - Host a live-stream showing of an AEI event in your dorm lounge or student center & host a post-event discussion with attendees

 - Organize a student essay competition or video contest, and AEI will share any great pieces on its website

 - Organize a monthly book club featuring work authored by AEI scholars or other recommended writers